 Our engagement team was also very active responding to queries and delivering workshops all over Queensland on property mapping, gas industry phases and activities, biosecurity and how to make maximum use of the GasApp and Gas Guide.

-From all of us at the GasFields Commission have a safe Christmas and New Year and we look forward to working closely with you all again next year.
+As 2019 draws to a close, the GasFields Commission would like to wish everyone a very safe Christmas and a Happy New Year - we look forward to working closely with you all again next year!